PaleCache/r00ted/README.md

 - Bot support.
 - Discord style rich embeds for bots and youtube links.
 - Image and video uploads.
+- A casino style XP wagering system where users can risk and earn in app XP through games like Plinko, Blackjack, and Poker, with both single player and friend based multiplayer modes.

 ## Requirements